unibas-tilics/tilics/articles/article-065-Information hiding.md

 <!-- BEGIN TITLE -->
-# Why are you hiding?
+# Why are you hiding this?
 <!-- END TITLE -->

 <!-- BEGIN BODY -->